Bushra-Rafia-Chowdhury/eBay_Wesbite/README.md

 End DateTime.

-Step 6: I make everything looks pretty.
+Step 6: I tried to make everything looks pretty.

 Step 7:For deploying it in Heroku, after ‘git push Heroku main’ command there arises an error.
 E.g;